 Considered a plant hopper because they can only fly a few feet at a time, spotted lanternflies are adept at attaching themselves to -- or laying their eggs on -- everything from cars to backpacks, camping equipment to gardening tools, building materials to children's playthings.
 Once attached, they hitchhike along to different locations, increasing their population along the way.

-The spotted lanternfly is known to feed off of 70 different plant species, such as wood trees, vegetables, and fruit trees.
-When a spotted lanternfly feeds off a plant it can cause significant damage to the plant and even death of the plant.
-Spotted lanternflies also excrete honeydew which can attract other insects such as bees and the honeydew can also cause mold to grow.
+These pests are known to feed off of 70 different plant species, such as wood trees, vegetables, and fruit trees.
+In addition to the damage they cause by sucking sap from the leaves and stems of the plants, spotted lanternflies excrete honeydew, a sticky substance that spreads over anything underneath the attacked plant or tree.
+Those surfaces will eventually be covered in a black sooty mold, further damaging the plant or tree, which can attract other insects such as bees and the honeydew can also cause mold to grow.

 (from PennState Extension: Spotted Lanternfly Management Guide)

 - SLF is an invasive pest that feeds on a large variety of plant species, including those in the agricultural, timber, and ornamental industries, and backyard plants.

 - SLF is currently under quarantine in 34 counties in Pennsylvania, in addition to several other states.